 The next famous UFO sighting in Arkansas came in 1965 when Viney Grove resident Bill Estep reported seeing a light in the sky and a cylindrical object hovering in the air.
 His report was never confirmed, but it wasn’t the only one that night.
 Other reports came in from Fayetteville of strange lights in the sky.
 Then, on Aug.
 15 and 16th, 1966, it was Ft.
 Smith’s turn.
 Former Ft.
 Smith resident Randy Feemster recounted his experience seeing the UFOs that night to the Ft.
 Smith Southwest Times Record in 2017.
 Then 11 years old, Feemster remembers people gathered in several locations and watched the lights in the sky.
 He also remembers a V-shaped object very high in the sky, illuminated enough for him to clearly see the outline.
 Feemster later tried to track down the military flight records for August of 1966, but he couldn’t find any on file.
 He believes what Ft.
 Smith residents saw that night was likely a top-secret military training exercise.

 The descriptions are eerie and enough to raise goosebumps on your arms if you choose to believe the encounters.
 A report from June 9, 2013, in Little Rock, cites a saucer-shaped craft that flew by with a whistling noise.
 In Conway, in 1999, two triangular craft quickly passed by a man and his daughter on a walk near their home.
 On Oct.
 9, 2015, at the King Biscuit Blues Festival in Helena, multiple people observed a large, orange light that appeared to be on fire.
-The latest report from March of 2021 comes from Fayetteville and cites a stationary, slightly U-shaped object hovering in the air, then quickly turning and flying away.
-The reporter clearly states it was not a drone and the object was the size of a school bus.
+The latest report from May of 2023 comes from Ozone and cites an unrecognizable dark craft.
+The source said that the object flew along the southern edge of the Ozarks.

 Credit: MUFON This photo of a UFO was taken in Summers, AR in 2017.